Winner of the Bern Literature Prize 2010

 - And Other Stories’ Stefan Tobler has this to say about it: ‘At every page I realised the corners of my mouth were turning up involuntarily as I read.
 Full of glorious humour and lines I had to write down, it also tells us that another world is possible in our streets and with our families.
 I hope it gives you the lift it gave me!’

 - Zbinden’s Progress was one of the books discussed in the German-language Reading Group for Spring 2011.
 Readers loved its original style as well as its charm and emotional pull.
 Its original title is Spaziergänger Zbinden.

-- If you subscribed to And Other Stories before this book’s publication, you would have received one of the limited number stamped, early copies of Zbinden’s Progress and up to 5 other And Other Stories 2012 titles.
+- If you subscribed to And Other Stories before before this book went to the printers, you would have received one of the limited number stamped, early copies of Zbinden’s Progress and up to 5 other And Other Stories 2012 titles.
 Find out about subscribing to upcoming titles here.

 Praise for Christoph Simon